oopsguy/kaptcha-spring-boot/README.md

   image:
     width: 200
     height: 60
-  # You can configure multiple separate captchas
+  # You can configure multiple separate captcha
   # and configure properties for each, the configuration will
   # override the parent configuration
   items: